PeterCwalina/Team_I_Don-t_really_know/README.md

 The task is being performed on matricies of 1000 x 1000 upwards to make sure the data is meaningful

 ## Results
+The time taken seems to increase in a linear fashion with the exception of 16k x 16k matrix.

 ## Conclusions
-The speed up of the algorithm as trials go on is strange but can most likely be attributed to memory allocation.
+The algorithm works in a linear time with the exception of the 16k by 16k matrix only because of the initial slowdown Without taking the average of the the times of the trials we noticed that the times for a single matrix-size would speed up, but when averaged and graphed the times do in fact look like a linear graph.
+The initial slowdown can be attributed to memory allocation most likely.